Compliance

 What practitioners most often ask about healthcare advertising compliance.

-AHPRA guidelines apply to all registered health practitioners in Australia: doctors, dentists, physiotherapists, psychologists, chiropractors, osteopaths, optometrists, nurses and midwives, pharmacists, podiatrists, occupational therapists, and other registered professions.
+The AHPRA advertising guidelines apply to all registered health practitioners in Australia: doctors, dentists, physiotherapists, psychologists, chiropractors, osteopaths, optometrists, nurses and midwives, pharmacists, podiatrists, occupational therapists, paramedics, Chinese medicine practitioners, Aboriginal and Torres Strait Islander health practitioners, and medical radiation practitioners.

 Direct testimonials are not permitted under AHPRA guidelines.
 This includes written reviews featured in your advertising, video testimonials, case studies that identify patients, and quotes about treatment experiences or outcomes.